The 2018 MLB Trade Deadline: What the SF Giants Will Do -- What they Should Do

-After the first 65 games of the 2018 season, the San Francisco Giants are 33-32, tied with the Los Angeles Dodgers for second place in the NL West, some 2.5 games behind the first place Arizona Diamondbacks.
+After the first 69 games of the 2018 season, the San Francisco Giants are 34-35, in third place in the NL West, some 4 games behind the first place Arizona Diamondbacks.

-Don’t be impressed with where the Giants are in the NL West standings– be impressed with the fact they are outperforming a tough first half schedule.
+Don’t be impressed with where the Giants are in the NL West standings– be impressed that a 98-loss team in 2017 is almost keeping their heads above water through a tough first half schedule in 2018.

 As I noted just before the season began, if San Francisco gets to the 2018 All-Star break at or over .500 it will be a significant achievement.